kicksolved/websitemaster/content/problem/energymeter/prob-1.md

 weight = "0"
 device = "Energy Meter"
 +++
 Is your Electric Meter just showing one overall number?
+You want to safe energy but don't know how?